Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: An effective theory

 Another consistency check comes from examining the number density $n(r)=\rho(r)/m$.
-An effective Boltzmann gas description necessitates that the particles behave classically.
-This means that the de Broglie wavelength $\lambda$ is much less than the interparticle distance,\be\lambda\, n(r)^{1/3}<<1 \ee As our analysis applies only for the domain $R_{ {\tt G}}\le r\le R_{ {\tt max}}$, the most stringent constraint comes from $r=R_{ {\tt G}}$.
-For the example of the solution with $\tau=\frac 12$ and $\kappa=\frac13$, associated with flat rotation curves, one has from (\ref{moverT}) that $n(R_{ {\tt G}})= \frac {M_{ {\tt G}}}{ 4\pi m R_{ {\tt G}}^3}$, while $\lambda=\frac h{mu}=\sqrt{\frac23}\frac h{mv_\infty}$.
-The condition (\ref{dbrlebnd}) then leads to \be m^{8/3}>>\frac{ 8\pi }{3^{5/3}}\Bigl(\frac{\hbar\rho_{ {\tt G}}^{1/3}}{v_{\infty}}\Bigr)^2\;, \ee where $\rho_{ {\tt G}}$ is again the mean mass density in the interior of the sphere of radius $R_ { {\tt G}}$.
+A Boltzmann gas description necessitates that the particles behave classically.
+This means that the de Broglie wavelength $\lambda$ is much less than the interparticle distance,\be\lambda\, n^{1/3}(r)<<1 \ee As our analysis applies only for the domain $R_{ {\tt G}}\le r\le R_{ {\tt max}}$, the most stringent constraint will be at the inner boundary of the shell, $r=R_{ {\tt G}}$.
+Applying this to the example of the solution with $\tau=\frac 12$ and $\kappa=\frac13$, which is associated with exactly flat rotation curves, one has from (\ref{moverT}) that $n(R_{ {\tt G}})= \frac {M_{ {\tt G}}}{ 4\pi m R_{ {\tt G}}^3}$, while $\lambda=\frac h{mu}=\sqrt{\frac23}\frac h{mv_\infty}$.
+The condition (\ref{dbrlebnd}) becomes \be m^{8/3}>>\frac{ 8\pi }{3^{5/3}}\Bigl(\frac{\hbar\rho_{ {\tt G}}^{1/3}}{v_{\infty}}\Bigr)^2\;, \ee where $\rho_{ {\tt G}}$ is again the mean mass density inside the sphere of radius $R_ { {\tt G}}$.
 For an order of magnitude estimate, let us take $\rho_{ {\tt G}}\sim10^{9} M_{\odot}/{\rm kpc}^3$ along with $v_{\infty}\sim 200$ km/s.
-Substituting into (\ref{consisty}) gives the result that the classical approximation is valid provided that particle mass is significantly greater than $\sim 100$ eV.
-In other words, quantum statistics is only relevant in regions $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ if the dark matter particle mass is less than $\sim 100$ eV (smaller bounds result from typical densities of dwarf galaxies).
+Substituting into the right hand side of (\ref{consisty}) gives $\sim ( 100\;$eV$)^{8/3}$.
+Thus the classical approximation is valid provided that particle mass is significantly greater than $\sim 100$ eV.
+In other words, corrections due to quantum statistics can only be significant in the spherical shell, $R_{ {\tt G}}\le r\le R_{ {\tt max}}$, if the dark matter particle mass is $\sim 100$ eV or less (smaller bounds result from typical densities of dwarf galaxies).
 However, since such hot dark matter scenarios are currently disfavored, classical statistics is all that is needed for this model.